Kinde and edge worker services

 When combined with Supabase’s powerful database management and PostgreSQL’s Row-Level Security (RLS) policies, you can create a secure, scalable application that ensures user-specific data access.

-In this guide, we will walk through integrating Kinde and Supabase to build a personalized and secure to-do application.
+In this guide, we will walk through integrating Kinde and Supabase.
 We’ll use Next.js as the application framework.
+You can then go on to build a to-do app following this doc.

 Sign in to Kinde and on the front page, select Add application.